fatiando/2023-kegs/extended-abstract/README.md

 It can perform gravity corrections, from a simple Bouguer correction to a full terrain correction, by forward modelling digital elevation models with prisms.
-Regular grids can be transformed using FFT-based filters including upward derivative, upward continuation, and reduction to the pole, among others.
+Regular grids can be transformed using FFT-based filters including upward derivative, upward continuation, and reduction to the pole, amongst others.
 It also offers ways to perform interpolation, gridding, and upward continuation through the equivalent sources technique.
 Finally, it can also read data stored in popular formats like `.gdf` files